Ryan Fitzgerald (footballer): AFL career: 2000–2002

-A tall forward drafted by the Sydney Swans with the 4th overall selection in the 1998 AFL Draft from South Australian National Football League club, South Adelaide, Fitzgerald was unable to make his AFL debut until 2000 due to a shoulder injury.
+A tall forward drafted by the Sydney Swans with the 4th overall selection in the 1998 AFL draft from South Australian National Football League club, South Adelaide, Fitzgerald was unable to make his AFL debut until 2000 due to a shoulder injury.
 On debut, Fitzgerald kicked five goals and "looked set for a big career".
 He played nine more games for the rest of the season.
 At the start of 2001, Fitzgerald injured his knee, requiring a reconstruction that resulted in him missing the entire season.
 In 2002, he was traded to the Adelaide Crows, but only played eight games for the Crows before retiring from AFL football due to another ACL injury that required a reconstruction.

 Television and radio career

 Fitzgerald has appeared on The Project, Studio 10, Before The Game, Reality Check, All Star Family Feud, The Front Bar and Hughesy, We Have a Problem.

-Fitzgerald was a contestant in Big Brother Australia 2004, and finished in fourth place at the conclusion of the show.
-After that he became co-host of the Adelaide Nova 91.9 Breakfast show and made occasional appearances on Before The Game (AFL).
-In 2005, he had a new role as a co-host on the new Friday night Big Brother Australia show Friday Night Live with fellow Big Brother 2004 contestant Bree Amer, which became a stand-alone show in its own right in 2006 as Friday Night Games.
+Fitzgerald was a contestant in Big Brother Australia in 2004, and finished in fourth place at the conclusion of the show.
+After that, he became co-host of the Adelaide Nova 91.9 breakfast show and made occasional appearances on Before The Game (AFL).
+In 2005, he had a new role as a co-host on the new Friday night Big Brother Australia show Friday Night Live with fellow Big Brother contestant Bree Amer, which became a stand-alone show in its own right in 2006 as Friday Night Games.

 This show then returned as Friday Night Download, featuring internet videos.
 It was cancelled early in its second season.

-In October 2010, Fitzgerald announced that he would be leaving Nova 91.9 Breakfast to be a part of Nova's drive show Fitzy and Wippa, which then became the Nova 96.9 Sydney breakfast show.
-Fitzy and Wippa were nominated for the 2011 Australian Commercial Radio Awards in the best on-air team, Metro FM category.
+In October 2010, Fitzgerald announced that he would be leaving Nova 91.9 Breakfast to be a part of Nova's drive show Fitzy and Wippa with co-host Michael Wipfli, which then became the Nova 96.9 Sydney breakfast show.
+The pair was nominated for the 2011 Australian Commercial Radio Awards in the best on-air team, metro FM category.

 Fitzgerald is also a regular player in the E. J. Whitten Legends Game.

-On 14 October 2012 (episode seven), he made his acting debut on the Nine Network show House Husbands.
+In 2012, he made his acting debut on the seventh episode of the Nine Network series House Husbands.

-In 2016, Fitzgerald joined radio co-host Michael Wipfli to host the Nine Network show 20 to 1.
+In 2016, Fitzgerald joined Wipfli to co-host the Nine Network show 20 to 1.

-Fitzgerald also appear on The Front Bar filling in the absence of either Mick Molloy or Sam Pang.
+Fitzgerald also appears on The Front Bar, covering for the absence of regular panellists Mick Molloy or Sam Pang.